Centrifugal Force Calculator

 Escape Velocity

 In this calculation option you can find the altitude required for a body orbiting at a particular velocity ('moving' satellite) or the velocity necessary to maintain a specific altitude.
-It should be remembered that these calculations assume your satellite is not orbiting in an atmosphere so it should be above 8103.50773km on earth (see Satellites above) or the upper atmospheric ceiling for any other planet you consider.
+It should be remembered that these calculations assume your satellite is not orbiting in an atmosphere so it should be more than 8103.50773km above the earth's surface (see Satellites above) or the upper atmospheric ceiling for any other planet you consider.

 These calculations do not apply only to satellites, of course.
 In the correct conditions a body can orbit any larger body in outer space, where there is no atmospheric drag.
 And the Centrifugal calculator can be used to analyse this behaviour.
 The gravitational constants remain valid for any and all such calculations.⁽¹⁾